BaraaFAbed/Image-Restoration-CV-Project/README.md

   cd Image-Restoration-CV-Project
 ```

-Make sure to download the [GoPro Dataset](https://seungjunnah.github.io/Datasets/gopro.html) and extract it to the GoPro directory.
+Make sure to download the [GoPro Dataset](https://seungjunnah.github.io/Datasets/gopro.html) and extract it to the `GoPro/` directory.
 The directory tree should look like this:

 ```bash
 GoPro